General Francisco R. Murguía Municipality: Geography

+Climate

 Francisco R. Murguía has a semi-arid climate with dry winters.
 Average temperatures in the municipality range between 12 and 20 C, and average annual precipitation ranges between 200 and 500 mm.

 History

 Prior to the arrival of the Spanish, the area in what is now the municipality of General Francisco R. Murguía was inhabited by Chichimeca peoples.
 The expedition of Francisco de Ibarra arrived in the area on 5 August 1558, naming it Santa Maria de las Nieves after the feast on that day.
 In the 18th century it took the name of Real de Minas in reference to the local mining activities, but was renamed Nieves later in the same century.

 After the independence of Mexico, Nieves was one of the original partidos named in Zacatecas's state constitution first enacted on 17 January 1825.
 It became a free municipality on 19 August 1916.
 In 1964, the municipality was renamed in honour of General Francisco Murguía, who was born in Mazapil and fought in the Mexican Revolution.